 - Occupational or recreational activities

-While every PHP tailors its approach to meet the needs of its participants, there are core objectives set by organizations like the Substance Abuse and Mental Health Services Administration (SAMHSA) that guide these programs, including:
+While every PHP tailors its approach to meet the needs of its participants, many programs follow best-practice guidance from organizations like the Substance Abuse and Mental Health Services Administration (SAMHSA) that guide these programs, including:

 - Achieving and maintaining abstinence from drugs and alcohol